 16. You understand completely how asking nicely is always better than demanding.

 17. There is no such thing as instant gratification.
 There is only hard work and step-by-step development.

 18. You seek perfection, but realize that you can rarely reach it!

 19. The path is more important than the end result.

-20. Although we all have our own “conformation faults” that might work against us, we can overcome almost anything with some time and effort.
+20. Although we all have our own "conformation faults" that might work against us, we can overcome almost anything with skill, time and effort.